 What is a UC Master Gardener's commitment to the program?

 A newly-certified UC Master Gardener is required to complete 50 hours of volunteer service to the Cooperative Extension and the community within one year of completing the training program.
 Projects range from staffing the free advice helpline to teaching the community about less toxic approaches to garden and home pest control.

 To remain in the program, UC Master Gardeners must recertify annually by volunteering 25 hours and maintaining their expertise with 12 hours of continuing education.
 The desire and ability to fulfill the volunteer commitment is a major criterion in the selection of a potential UC Master Gardener.

-To apply to the UC Master Gardener Program in Contra Costa County, you must first attend an orientation session.
-Registration for orientation sessions for the 2017-2018 training program is now open.
-Visit our New Training Class page for more information about the upcoming training and to register for an orientation session.
+To apply to the UC Master Gardener Program in Contra Costa County you must first attend an orientation session.
+We regret that registration for 2018-2019 Training Program Orientation Sessions is now closed.
+Please check back next spring for information about the 2019-2020 Training Program.